palsreturn2/bsa-assignment-saptarshi/README.md

 ## Assignment

-To view the assignment, please open main.html file.
+To view the assignment codes and results, please open main.html file.

 ## Getting Started